Meet the Team

 Tel: (860) 486-4252

-Roy is the Director of the Global Training and Development Institute (GTDI), which is located within the UConn Office of Global Affairs.
-GTDI (formerly known as the Institute for Public Service International).
-His academic background includes a Bachelor's degree in Business Administration and a Master’s degree in Public Administration from the University of Connecticut.
-In addition, Roy has a Master’s degree in Education from Springfield College and a Doctor of Education degree in International Education from the University of Bath (U.K.).
+Roy’s academic background includes a Bachelor's degree in Business Administration and a Master’s degree in Public Administration from the University of Connecticut.
+In addition, Roy received a Master’s degree in Education (Sport Management) from Springfield College and a Doctor of Education degree (International Education) from the University of Bath (U.K.).
 His research interests include transformative global citizenship, critical service-learning, and sport for development and peace (SDP).

-Roy currently serves as the principal investigator for several professional and academic exchange programs for UConn, funded by the U.S. State Department.
-He has also initiated academic partnerships and educational collaborations with various national and international higher education institutions, including the Naval Postgraduate School (NPS); the University of Maryland; the Interdisciplinary Center (IDC) in Herzliya, Israel; Bahcesehir University, in Istanbul, Turkey; Hong Kong Baptist University, in Hong Kong, China; the University of the Western Cape, in Cape Town, South Africa; and the UN-mandated University for Peace, in Ciudad Colón, Costa Rica.
+Roy has served as the Principal Investigator for numerous professional and academic exchange programs for UConn, funded by the U.S. State Department.
+He has also initiated academic partnerships and educational collaborations with various national and international higher education institutions, including the Naval Postgraduate School (NPS); the University of Maryland; the Interdisciplinary Center (IDC) in Herzliya, Israel; Bahcesehir University in Istanbul, Turkey; Hong Kong Baptist University in Hong Kong, China; the University of the Western Cape in Cape Town, South Africa; and the UN-mandated University for Peace in Ciudad Colón, Costa Rica.
 He has also established partnerships with several highly regarded international NGOs, including TechnoServe, Ashoka, the Junior Chamber International (JCI), and the Institute for International Education (IIE).
-During his 13-year tenure at UConn, Roy has led efforts to successfully secure approximately $10 million in federal and state contract awards.
+During his 15-year tenure at UConn, Roy has led efforts to secure approximately $12 million in federal and state contract awards.
 In 2008, he was selected as New England’s nominee for the prestigious Adelle F. Robertson Professional Continuing Educator Award.

 Laura Labato, MA